cosmos/cosmos-sdk/docs/rfc/rfc-001-tx-validation.md

 The acceptance of this RFC would move validation within `ValidateBasic` to the message server in modules, update tutorials and docs to remove mention of using `ValidateBasic` in favour of handling all validation for a message where it is executed.

-We can and will still support the `Validatebasic` function for users and provide an extension interface of the function once `sdk.Msg` is depreacted.
+We can and will still support the `Validatebasic` function for users and provide an extension interface of the function once `sdk.Msg` is deprecated.

 > Note: This is how messages are handled in VMs like Ethereum and CosmWasm.